ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 ## Gay rights

 * Lower awareness compared to race and sex discrimination
-* 1952: The American Psychiatric Association classifies homosexuality as a sociopathic personality disturbance
+* 1952: The American Psychiatric Association classifies homosexuality as a sociopathic personality disturbance.
+Removed in 1973 by a vote of 5854 to **3810** (still a large minority)
 * 1953: Executive order (10450) -> banned homosexuals from working for the government (Dwight D. Eisenhower)
 * "Lavender Scare" ("Red Scare" for homosexuals), hunting down of homosexuals in the government because they were believed to be targets for corruption by the SU
 * Homophile movement